Agent skill for performance-optimizer - invoke with $agent-performance-optimizer

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Profiles application code, identifies bottlenecks, optimizes database queries, reduces memory usage, and improves response times.'
+Add concrete actions describing what the skill does, e.g., 'Profiles application code, identifies bottlenecks, optimizes database queries, and reduces memory usage.'

 Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user mentions slow performance, latency issues, profiling, speed optimization, or bottleneck analysis.'